Louis-DR/SiliconSuite-SymbolGenerator/README.md

 ## Theme

 The visual appearance of the generated symbol (e.g., padding, font sizes, arrow dimensions, colors) can be customized through a YAML theme file.
-By default, the tool uses the `default_theme.yaml` from the package installation.
-You can specify a different configuration file using the `--theme` or `-t` command-line argument:
+The tool comes with a default theme (`default_theme.yaml`) located within the package.

+You can create your own theme file and specify only the settings you want to change.
+Any settings omitted from your custom theme file will retain their values from the default theme.
+Use the `--theme` or `-t` command-line argument to specify your custom theme file:

 ```bash
 symbol-generator input.sss --theme path/to/your/theme.yaml
 ```

+Refer to the `default_theme.yaml` file in the package source for the available options and their structure.